Start of the post-stroke rehabilitation program

 In the webinar, experts discuss modern approaches to rehabilitation after a stroke and consider such issues as:

-Key takeaway: Mexidol is one of the most effective neuroprotectors, confirmed by clinical studies, including improvement of motor functions, cognitive recovery and quality of life of patients.
+Key takeaway: Mexidol is one of the most effective neuroprotectors, confirmed by clinical studies, including improvement in motor function, cognitive recovery, and quality of life for patients.

 Although the focus is on antidepressants, it is emphasized that drugs with neuroprotective action (such as Mexidol) also affect BDNF (brain-derived neurotrophic factor), improving recovery.